Frequently Asked Questions

 If you have a BSC that is alarming and the sash is lined up with the safe operating height mark, please contact Agape Instruments to have a qualified technician dispatched to investigate the alarm and get you back up running ASAP.

 What kind of decontaminations do you provide?

-Agape offers both Paraformaldehyde and Chlorine Dioxide decontaminations.
+Agape offers Paraformaldehyde, Chlorine Dioxide and Vaporized Hydrogen Peroxide (VHP®) decontaminations.
 Each one offers certain benefits.
-The following table describes both methods:
+The following table describes the different methods:

 |Starting Humidity Requirement (RH)||60-90 %||60-85%||10-80%|